sandboxie-plus/Sandboxie/README.md

 ## Support

-If you like the tool please consider supporting it on Patreon: https://www.patreon.com/DavidXanatos
+If you like the tool please consider supporting it on Patreon: https://www.patreon.com/DavidXanatos or directly through paypal with the donation link on my home page: https://xanasoft.com/